embeddedinn/embeddedinn.github.io/_posts/2017-12-26-A-refresher-of-new-C-features-for-embedded-system-developers.md

 ---
-title: A refresher of new C coding features for embedded system developers
+title: A refresher of new C features for embedded system developers
 date: 2017-12-25 22:36:19.000000000 +05:30
 published: true
 categories: